Find the care you need for childrenAct now

 Which children need two doses of a flu vaccine?

 We recommend getting two doses when the child is getting their first flu vaccine.
-Children can begin flu vaccinations ages 6 months and older.
 The idea behind getting two, and those doses being spread or at least four weeks apart, is to allow the child’s immune systems to have a more robust response.

 Is the vaccination available in nasal spray?